Parallel Unlearning in Inherited Model Networks: FIUn-Based Parallel Unlearning

-The FIUn method estimates the unlearning FIM for all nodes within the unlearning graph, including both discovery and inherited nodes (see line 9, Algorithm~\ref{Algo.2}).
+\textbf{Step-3: Merge unlearning FIMs for all nodes in the unlearning graph.} The FIUn method estimates the unlearning FIM for all nodes within the unlearning graph, including both discovery and inherited nodes (see line 9, Algorithm~\ref{Algo.2}).
 The unlearning FIMs from discovery nodes are merged to form a collective unlearning FIM for each node in the unlearning graph.
-This merger is crucial as the linkages between the unlearning data and parameters are embedded within the model and can persist through model inheritance~\cite{foster2024fast}, especially in multi-root scenarios where an inherited node may trace back to several discovery nodes.
-A novel merging FIM function is introduced, denoted by $\Phi\left(\cdot\right)$, and is defined as
+This merger is crucial as the linkages between the unlearning data and parameters are embedded within the model and can persist through model inheritance~\cite{foster2024fast}, especially in multi-root scenarios of DAG, where an inherited node may trace back to several discovery nodes.
+Sequential FIM calculation of the unlearned data from multiple roots is required for existing FIM methods~\cite{foster2024fast,golatkar2020eternal}, but this significantly reduces efficiency in IMNs.
+To address this, \textit{a novel Merging-FIM (MFIM) function} is introduced specifically for this context, denoted by $\Phi\left(\cdot\right)$, and is defined as

 where $\hat F^{\scriptscriptstyle M}_{j}$ is the merged unlearning FIM for the $j$-th node in the unlearning graph, the set $\{ \hat F^{\scriptscriptstyle D}_{j,k}\}$ collects the unlearning FIMs of discovery nodes within $\mathcal{\hat G}$ that can be traced back from node $n_j$, and $k$ denotes the $k$-th discovery node reachable from $n_j$.
-In this paper, the element-wise maximum is employed for the merging FIM function.
+In this paper, the element-wise maximum is employed for the MFIM function.
 Specifically, $\hat F^{\scriptscriptstyle M}_{j}$ assembles the largest elements among the unlearning FIMs of discovery nodes in multi-root scenarios and takes the only unlearning FIM in single-root scenarios.

-As shown in Figure~\ref{fig:case}, the model $w_h$ inherits from models $w_j$, $w_s$, and $w_f$ and needs to remove all requested unlearning data, though each discovery node contains only a portion of the unlearning data.
+As shown in Fig.~\ref{fig:case}, the model $w_h$ inherits from models $w_j$, $w_s$, and $w_f$ and needs to remove requested unlearning data, though each discovery node contains only a portion of the unlearning data.
 The FIM of each model reflects the sensitivity of its parameters to the unlearning data, which can be interpreted as parameter importance.
-By taking the maximum of the corresponding elements across these unlearning FIMs, the merged FIM encompasses all unlearning tasks from the discovery nodes and effectively identifies the parameters that need updating to achieve complete unlearning.
+By taking the maximum of the corresponding elements across these unlearning FIMs, the merged FIM encompasses all unlearning tasks from the discovery nodes and identifies the parameters that need updating to achieve complete unlearning in a single process.